 Well, if the answers to these questions are not up to satisfaction, you know it’s time for some change.
 Because today, with all the options that consumers have it is easier to find a designer or brand that offers something that you do not.
 Thus, you must create an experience for your customer when they visit your website.
 You must give them something beyond the product offering.

 Content marketing is less pushy than other, more traditional methods.
-By engaging, educating, and/or helping your customers, you begin to gain their trust towards your brand and make them feel as if you have more to offer them than just a product.
+By engaging, educating, and/or helping your customers, you begin to gain their trust in your brand and make them feel as if you have more to offer them than just a product.

-Nowadays, Customers have started to expect your brand to have a creative content marketing strategy and if you’re not seen implementing them on your website, potential customers will start going elsewhere.
+Nowadays, customers have started to expect your brand to have a creative content marketing strategy and if you’re not seen implementing them on your website, potential customers will start going elsewhere.

 Guidelines for success